 While telling everyone how amazing you are can help you achieve some results, it’s always better to have someone else vouch for your credibility.
 For a healthcare provider, positive reviews are the air and water it can’t leave without.

-- Take advantage of all types of tools that can help you get the reviews from your patients.
+- Take advantage of all types of tools that can help you get reviews from your patients.
 Offer them incentives.
 Make it easy to post reviews on the website and social media channels.
 Help them make the review easier to leave.

 - For example, if you don’t want to get a simple “great job.
-Thank you” type of review, create a review form, which will force the reviewer list pros, cons, share what they liked most, etc. You can even make the replies multiple choice.
+Thank you” type of review, create a review form, which will force the reviewer to list pros, cons, share what they liked most, etc. You can even make the replies multiple choice.

 4. Share Information

 Information is your main tool for the digital marketing strategy.
-Patients are open for new information whether they have certain symptoms or just want to get educated.
+Patients are open to new information whether they have certain symptoms or just want to get educated.
 You have several ways to share information in order to convert potential clients.

 - Free webinars – patients are open to information about their conditions and readily share their contact data in return for free webinars.
 You can educate your patients and market your services at the same time.

 - Messenger Communities – since your existing patients are much more likely to come back for more services than new clients, you have to work hard to maintain their interest.
-Some healthcare providers choose to set up messenger community where besides answering questions, they share promotions and important information about their services.
+Some healthcare providers choose to set up a messenger community where besides answering questions, they share promotions and important information about their services.